 Books, government documents, and printed music:

 2- or 4-hour reserves (including laptops, study room keys, and headphones):

 1-day reserves, 3-day reserves, and Bound Periodicals:

 Through the Library Catalog and information gateway, students can renew items electronically from home unless a hold or recall has been placed on the item.
 See "RENEWING ITEMS".

 Materials that are brought in to the library for renewal will be discharged and charged back to the student unless holds or recalls have been placed.
 The maximum electronic renewals are then available.

 Another useful feature of the Library Catalog is the "Request" button shown in an individual item record.
-When requested items are available, they will be retrieved from the collection by library staff and held at the circulation desk for pick-up, for no more than 14 days.
+When requested items are available, they will be retrieved from the collection by library staff, checked out to the student's account, and held at the circulation desk for pick-up, for no more than 14 days.
 When requested items are currently checked out to another borrower, they will be flagged for hold upon their return.